 Contingency Plans for Dealing with a Case on Campus

-MMC is in the process of modifying its existing contingency plan to address the potential for cases arising on campus and/or a rise in infection in NYC.
+MMC has modified its existing contingency plan to address the potential for cases arising on campus and/or a rise in infection in NYC.
 Based on our experience in the spring and updated guidance from the CDC, NYS, and state and local health departments, MMC is updating its procedures for a rapid shut down of facilities and modification of operations.
 These procedures include the transition to remote operations/telework as required, integration with NYC DOHMH to facilitate contact tracing for confirmed cases, targeted COVID-19 cleaning/disinfection of impacted areas, and the dissemination of emergency communications to the community.

 Travel Policies and Quarantine Requirements

 Per an Executive Order issued by New York State Governor Andrew Cuomo on June 25, 2020, a travel advisory is in place for travelers from many countries and states with significant rates of transmission for COVID-19.
 Anyone arriving in New York from one of the restricted locations will be required to observe a 14-day quarantine upon arrival.